sstarkjr/sstarkjr.github.io/_pages/photography.md

 ---

 # Photography
-<h2 class="intro-title">Welcome to the Photography Section</h2>
+<h2 class="intro-title">Welcome to My Photography</h2>

 <p class="intro-text">
-Here's a selection of some of my favorite photos, showcasing moments captured through the lens of my DSLR and drone.
-Digital photography has long been a hobby of mine.
+Photography has always been one of my favorite ways to explore and document the world around me.
+Whether by drone or by DSLR, digital photography has long been a hobby of mine.
+Below are some of my favorite moments I've captured.
 </p>

 <div class="gallery">